background-image

 • have appointed a nominee using the bare nominee structure, whose sole role is to hold the shares (or other securities in accordance with BN7.10.15(a)(i)) in the entity on behalf of the principal applicant.

-Invest NZ will have regard to a number of factors listed in Appendix 15 including that Direct investments must demonstrate a positive economic impact for New Zealand and whether the Direct Investment meets the Objective and Principles of the Active Investor Plus visa scheme.
+Invest NZ will have regard to a number of factors listed in Appendix 15 including that direct investments must demonstrate a positive economic impact for New Zealand and whether the direct investment meets the Objective and Principles of the Active Investor Plus visa scheme.

 For more information on investments in bonds, property development, listed equities or philanthropy please visit Immigration New Zealand.